isbhsun/Gender-Gap-Analysis/README.md

 ## Data Description
-After cleaning the created dataset, I was left with 17,782 individuals
+After cleaning the created dataset by removing irrelevant categories (e.g. Cultural Depictions of Marie Curie) and profiles that were not people (e.g. Alteryx), I was left with **17,782** individuals

 ### Key Variables